DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

   5. It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED_FIFO or SCHED_RR.

+  Alternatively, applications can use the lock-free stack mempool handler.
+When considering this handler, note that:

+  - It is currently limited to the x86_64 platform, because it uses an instruction (16-byte compare-and-swap) that is not yet available on other platforms.
+  - It has worse average-case performance than the non-preemptive rte_ring, but software caching (e.g. the mempool cache) can mitigate this by reducing the number of stack accesses.

 + rte_timer

   Running  ``rte_timer_manage()`` on a non-EAL pthread is not allowed.
 However, resetting/stopping the timer from a non-EAL pthread is allowed.